| |

 for historians and scholars of politics and religion, a work

-that has more questions than answers.”
-Digest of
+that has more questions than answers.

 Middle East Studies